-A Wandsworth charity supporting the isolated elderly are appealing for the return of their unique dementia-friendly minibus after it was stolen over a week ago.
+A Wandsworth charity supporting the isolated elderly is appealing for the return of its unique dementia-friendly minibus after it was stolen over a week ago.

 Charity volunteers had kitted out the one-of-a-kind minibus with a TV monitor that reminded passengers where they were going, the activity of the day, the lunch menu and what the staff looked like.